cuthbertLab/music21/buildDoc/rst/moduleCorpus.rst

 .. function:: getComposer(composerName, extList=None)

     Return all components of the corpus that match a composer's name.
-An extList, if provided, defines which extensions are returned.
-An extList of None returns all extensions.
+An `extList`, if provided, defines which extensions are returned.
+An `extList` of None returns all extensions.

     >>> a = getComposer('beethoven')
     >>> len(a) > 10